Convergence rates for discretized Monge-Amp\`ere equations and quantitative stability of optimal transport: Introduction

 A time-honored approach for discretizing Monge-Ampère equations, which goes back to the classical work of Alexandrov on Minkowski type problems for convex bodies and polyhedra, amounts to replacing the given probability measure $\mu$ with a sequence of discrete measures converging weakly towards $\mu$ (see \cite[Thm 7.3.2 and Section 7.6.2]{al} and \cite[Section 17]{ba}).
-A standard way to obtain such a sequence is to first discretize $X$ by fixing a sequence of ``point clouds'' $(x_{1},...,x_{N})\in X^{N}$ and a dual tessellation of $X$ with $N$ cells $(C_{i})_{i=1}^{N},$ i.e. $x_{i}\in C_{i}$ and the intersection of different cells have zero Lebesgue measure .
+A standard way to obtain such a sequence is to first discretize $X$ by fixing a sequence of ``point clouds'' $(x_{1},...,x_{N})\in X^{N}$ and a dual tessellation of $X$ with $N$ cells $(C_{i})_{i=1}^{N}.$ This means that the union of $C_{i}$ cover $X,$ $x_{i}\in C_{i}$ and the intersection of different cells have zero Lebesgue measure.
 For example, given a point cloud the corresponding Voronoi tessellation of $X$ provides a canonical dual tessellation of $X$.
 The ``spatial resolution'' of the discretization is quantified by

 where $\text{diam}\ensuremath{(C_{i}),}$ denotes the diameter of the cell $C_{i}.$ The corresponding discretization of the measure $\mu$ is then defined by setting